xizhibei/blog/source/about/index.md

 #### Node.js

+- [1mcp](https://github.com/1mcp-app/agent): A unified Model Context Protocol server implementation that aggregates multiple MCP servers into one.
 - [gRPC helper](https://github.com/xizhibei/grpc-helper): An enhancement of grpc-node that incorporates support for Promises and async/await syntax.
 Features include load balancing and DNS-based service discovery, optimizing gRPC for better scalability and easier integration in microservices architectures.
 - [Blackfyre](https://github.com/xizhibei/blackfyre): A distributed task queue built on RabbitMQ, designed to handle task retries, delays, and monitoring.
 This project improves the robustness and reliability of queue management in distributed systems.
 - [Getui rest sdk](https://github.com/xizhibei/getui-rest-sdk): A straightforward wrapper for the GeTui SDK, simplifying the integration of GeTui's push notification services into applications by providing a more accessible and developer-friendly API.